How to pronounce ‘garage’ in British English? It may surprise you to learn that there are four different ways it is pronounced in the UK!

 In this case there is a /ʤ/ like in my name, ‘Jade’ /ˈʤeɪd/.

-It begins pretty much like a /d/, and it ends like a /ʒ/.
+It begins with a /d/, and it ends like a /ʒ/.

 Lower Class Pronunciation

 For the third pronunciation /ˈgær.ɪʤ/ we’re getting a little bit different now, because we’ve got a different vowel here /ˈgær.ɪʤ/.
-The last sound in the word is /ɪʤ/
+The last syllable in the word is /ɪʤ/.

 American Pronunciation